 The MA in English Literature and Culture consists of several modules:

 - Module 1: Methodology

 - Module 3: Cultural Studies

 - Module 5: Professional Orientation

 How to Apply

-Master’s and continuing education programmes require an initial university degree.
+Master’s and continuing education programs require an initial university degree.
 They can therefore not be chosen by a freshman.
-So-called consecutive Master’s programmes build on the content of a previous Bachelor’s degree, i.e. they enhance the knowledge acquired or offer the opportunity to learn additional skills in another discipline.
+So-called consecutive Master’s programs build on the content of a previous Bachelor’s degree, i.e. they enhance the knowledge acquired or offer the opportunity to learn additional skills in another discipline.
 For example, after obtaining a Bachelor’s degree in Physics, one can choose to pursue a corresponding Master’s degree in Physics to acquire deeper knowledge and especially a research-orientated perspective in the discipline.
 One must, for instance, choose to pursue a Master’s degree in Journalism to acquire specialist and professional skills for journalistic work (e.g. science journalism).
-A consecutive Master’s programme, together with an appropriate Bachelor’s programme, is classed as a basic course of studies.
-For this reason, a consecutive Master’s programme is eligible for BAföG funding.
+A consecutive Master’s program, together with an appropriate Bachelor’s program, is classed as a basic course of studies.
+For this reason, a consecutive Master’s program is eligible for BAföG funding.
 The standard period of study is 4 semesters at the most.
-In addition to a university degree, continuing education programmes require relevant professional experience of at least one year.
+In addition to a university degree, continuing education programs require the relevant professional experience of at least one year.
 The length varies between 1-4 semesters, depending on the courses offered.